 for type-safe stubbings.

-As we can now mock our constructors and static method calls with Mockito, the need for PowerMock becomes less important.
+As we can now mock Java constructors and static method calls with Mockito, the need for PowerMock becomes less important.
 With this feature, you can get rid of PowerMock if you've only used it for those two purposes and rely solely on Mockito.

-Have fun mocking your constructors,
+Have fun mocking your Java constructors,

 Philip